Mohamed-Elrayes/Learning__Android__Projects__NanodegreeUdacity/README.md

-Android App Project
+<h1>My Projects for nanodegree udacity</h1>

+<a href="https://graduation.udacity.com/confirm/KRGC3WKD" > My Certificate </a>

-This repository contains the source code for an Android app project written in Kotlin and using a UI toolkit.
+This repository contains the source code for an Android apps projects written in Kotlin and using a UI toolkit.
 The app(s) in this project are designed to run on Android devices.

 Android Studio (version X.X.X or higher)
 Android SDK (API level XX or higher)